Country-specific travel advice

-British nationals make around 2.7 million visits Greece to every year.
+British nationals make around 2.7 million visits to Greece to every year.
 Most visits are trouble-free, but you should take sensible precautions to protect yourself and your belongings.
 See Crime

 Carry a copy of your passport or other photographic ID which confirms British nationality at all times.

 The Greek police won’t accept rowdy or indecent behaviour, especially where excessive drinking is involved.
 Greek courts impose heavy fines or prison sentences on people who behave indecently.
 Your travel insurance may not cover you after drinking.
 See Local laws and customs.

 Take out comprehensive travel and medical insurance before you travel.

 The Overseas Business Risk service offers information and advice for British companies operating overseas on how to manage political, economic, and business security-related risks.

 British Embassy Athens

 Office: British Embassy Athens

 British Consulate Heraklion